UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 - abbreviations are linked as well if they can be clearly attributed (e.g., SS)
 - in case of a metonymy of PER.coll, PER.ind and ORG.ent (e.g., Firma Gebrüder F. J. Badart -> both ORG.ent and PER.coll) the entities are not linked because distinction is too difficult
 - parties with generic names (e.g., liberale Partei) are not linked
+- if a LOC.adm is both city and district we use the identifier of the city unless it is known that the district is meant
+- for lists of administrative areas (e.g., Regierungsbezirken Arnsberg, Düsseldorf, Potsdam, Hamburg) the identifier of the administrative area in the beginning (e.g., Regierungsbezirk) is used

+#### specific heuristics
+- argentinische Republik is linked
+- Senegambien linked as British Senegambien
+- Puerto Rico is not linked
+- Tokio before 1889 is not linked
+- Tokio after 1889 is linked as [Tokio - wikidata] (https://www.wikidata.org/wiki/Q1207735)
+- Römisches Reich is linked as [Ancient Rome - Wikidata](https://www.wikidata.org/wiki/Q1747689)
+- Malta is linked as [Island of Malta - Wikidata] (https://www.wikidata.org/wiki/Q193896)
+- Württemberg from 1806 to 1918:  [Kingdom of Württemberg - Wikidata](https://www.wikidata.org/wiki/Q159631)
+- Nordamerika → Kontinent is linked as [Nordamerika - Wikidata] (https://www.wikidata.org/wiki/Q49)
+- Goldküste is annotated because its a LOC.adm but no identifier because its not clear which LOC.adm is meant
+- Cordoba is not linked

 ### References